Is the Off-Label Use of Diabetes & Weight Loss “Wonder Drugs” a Sign of Mental Illness?

 Cultivating a Sense of Community and Fulfillment

 “Eating disorders do not exist in a vacuum.
-Complex causal factors include genetics, environment, and other mental health concerns like depression.
+Complex causal factors include genetics, environment, and other mental health concerns like depression disorder.
 Family and one’s circle of friends can create a strong support base to close the void that pushes the individual toward their eating disorder.
 Creating a sense of community and fulfillment allows the individual to feel safe and can start the process of healing.
 Social ties that do not include alcohol or drugs, but rather deep and meaningful conversations and connections, can create a two-way street for honest discussion.
 We all want to belong, and finding that spiritual fulfillment through religion or the community of supporters around you is often the first step towards understanding there is a problem and seeking appropriate help.”

 ~ Peter Marinelli, Founder, Through the Archway